 Second Degree Option Nursing Program

-Sources of financial aid for students in the Second Degree Option Nursing Program include scholarships, grants, loans, and work study.
+Sources of financial aid for students in the Second Degree Option Nursing Program may include scholarships, grants, and loans.
 We encourage everyone to file the FAFSA in order to maximize their federal and state aid eligibility.

 Many students in the SDO program do not work while they are in school.
 Because students often need additional financial aid to help with the costs of room/board, travel, and books, since they are not working, many students will choose to borrow additional private educational loans for these other expenses.
 Private loans are optional and approval for a private loan is subject to credit review and lender approval.
 Students must complete a separate loan application to apply for a private loan.